DoghouseSoftwareCo/Zenkai/README.md

 - [ ] Ability to connect to Jellyfin instances to provide an alternate UI for editing metadata, as well as providing local (to the host machine) media editing
 - [ ] Ability to index TV shows, movies, music and music videos
 - [ ] Retrieve images for items (cover art, banner art, character art, etc.)
+- [ ] Ability to restrict content based on metadata tags (useful for parental controls)
 - [ ] Export metadata to external files for use in media centre software (Kodi and the like)
 - [ ] View file information and add the ability to convert files to different containers and formats (will require integration with FFmpeg and/or HandBrake)
 - [ ] Templating support? (not sure how that would work)